madshargreave/gitchecker/README.md

 #GitChecker
 GitChecker is an open source tool which aggregates statistics about Github projects.

 Have you ever been stuck wondering whether or not to use a library or a framework, uncertain of how well it was maintained?
 Help is here!

+##Disclaimer
+I know I am not using SCSS variables, but I was unable to get stylesheet imports to work and I was impatient.
+If anyone manages a pull request would be much appreciated.

+##Stack

+* Webpack
+* Redux
+* React
+* React Router
+* Elixir
+* Phoenix
+* PostgreSQL

 ##Installation
 ```